sourcegraph/handbook/content/departments/people-talent/talent/index.md

 - Our expectations from managers
   - Coaching from managers
   - [Performance improvement plan process](../people-ops/process/performance-coaching/pip.md#performance-improvement-plans)
+- Continuous performance management process
+  - How to lead an effective 1:1
+  - How to have coaching conversations
+  - How to manage underperformance
+  - PIP process
-- Our formal performance review process
+- Our semi-annual performance review process
   - Why we do performance reviews
   - When we do performance reviews
   - What we measure